Eric Swanson kayaking on the Cheoah River

 “Imperative Force in the English Modal System” (handout)

-Presented at the (first) 2012 Michigan Workshop in Philosophy and Linguistics, 5 May 2012.
+Presented at the 2012 Michigan Workshop in Philosophy and Linguistics.

 “Constraint Semantics and the Language of Subjective Uncertainty” (handout and slides)